MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/troubleshoot-arr-using-frt-rules.md

 This walkthrough requires the following prerequisites:

-- IIS 7.0 or above on Windows 2008 (any SKU) or newer with Tracing role service installed for IIS.
+- IIS on Windows Sever 2016 (any SKU) or newer with Tracing role service installed for IIS.
 - Microsoft Application Request Routing and dependent modules.
 - Minimum of two application servers with working sites and applications.